FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/PaintingMaskTextures.md

 ![A screenshot of a VerdantObject with grass, lupins and daisies.
 The types grow in patterns that have been painted by hand.](Media/VerdantMaskPaintToolHeader.png "Painted Vegetation")

-Using regular mask textures can get you pretty far, but they only allow you to change the scale of vegetation.
-By using the internal Verdant tools for painting masks you can also paint type information directly into the texture.
+Using regular mask textures on [VerdantObject](../ComponentReference/VerdantObject.html) can get you pretty far, but they only allow you to change the scale of vegetation.
+By using the internal Verdant tools for painting masks you can also paint [VerdantType](../ComponentReference/DataTypes/VerdantType)/[VerdantGroup](../ComponentReference/DataTypes/VerdantGroup) information directly into the mask.
 The experience is not dissimilar to vegetation painting tools you might be familiar with from elsewhere, but made to work with Verdant's particular paradigm.

 To paint a mask you first need a VerdantObject.
 Select it, then go down into the Masking Texture parameters and look for the header Painted Mask.
 Below it you'll see a resolution parameter, a row of tools and a textbox indicating that this object does not have a painted mask yet.
 Click on the Initialize button to create one.
 You'll see the UI change slightly.
-The tools are now ready to use, either from the component or in the scene view tool drawer (show it by clicking the icon of a crossed pen and spanner to the left of Gizmos).
+The tools are now ready to use, either from the component or in the scene view tool drawer (show it by clicking the icon of a crossed pen and spanner to the left of the Gizmos dropdown).
 When you do so you'll see a some new windows overlaid on the scene view.

 ![A screenshot of a VerdantObject with the mask painting editor open.
 The palette is highlighted](Media/VerdantMaskPaintToolPalette.png "Palette")